yasin-peker/Continuous-Cuffless-Monitoring-of-Arterial-Blood-Pressure-Via-Graphene-Bioimpedance-Tattoos/README.md

 ## Acknowledgments

-This project was inspired by the groundbreaking research conducted by Kyoseung Sim et al., titled **"Continuous cuffless monitoring of arterial blood pressure via graphene bioimpedance tattoos"**, published in *Nature Nanotechnology* (2022).
+This project was inspired by the groundbreaking research conducted by Dmitry Kireev et al., titled **"Continuous cuffless monitoring of arterial blood pressure via graphene bioimpedance tattoos"**, published in *Nature Nanotechnology* (2022).
 The study introduced the potential of graphene electronic tattoos (GETs) as a platform for non-invasive and continuous health monitoring, which provided the foundation for our exploration of bioimpedance-based blood pressure monitoring.

 You can access the original research paper here: [Continuous cuffless monitoring of arterial blood pressure via graphene bioimpedance tattoos](https://www.nature.com/articles/s41565-022-01145-w).